ljnconsult/UXLessonsBlog/_drafts/top-ux-design-tools-for-2018.md

 **Framer and Invision Studio**

 Before concluding this article, I want to add that simply learning the latest tools won’t make you a great UX designer no more than swinging a shiny new hammer onto a nail will make you a great carpenter.
 UX tools change constantly so use whatever tool(s) you are comfortable with to get the job done.
-However, experience with the latest tools may give you a slight edge in your job search and the right tools can also save time and improve collaboration within your team. &nbsp;
+However, experience with the latest tools may give you a slight edge in your job search and the right tools can also save time and improve collaboration within your team.